The Bad, The Dad, and The Ugly

 They were intently focused on strictly keeping the Law of Moses as well as their empty religious traditions-of-men.
 Unfortunately, they had mentally redacted all those passages in the Old Testament where God talks about humility, compassion, love, mercy, forgiveness, and generosity towards their fellow men.
 They were far more interested in appearing holy outwardly than being godly inwardly.

-The problems began once the reason for such public displays no longer existed and their courageous acts of defiance were no longer necessary.
-Instead of dying out along with the revolt , they devolved into religious traditions practiced because, well, that’s what we Pharisees do, thank you very much!
+The problems began once the reason for such public displays no longer existed and their courageous acts of defiance became no longer necessary.
+Instead of dying out along with the revolt, such behaviors devolved into religious traditions practiced because, well, that’s what we Pharisees do, thank you very much!
 As a result, their brand of Judaism simply became merely another flavor of man’s religion, where they performed dead religious works to be seen by others.

-The Pharisees eventually disbanded a few short years after Trajan razed Jerusalem and Herod’s temple in 70 AD.
+The Pharisees eventually disbanded a few short years after Titus razed both Jerusalem and Herod’s temple in 70 AD.

 The Fullness of Time

-Galatians 4:4 proclaims “…when the fullness of the time had come, God sent forth His Son…” Various theologians have expressed this “fullness of time” was the culmination of four geopolitical and societal factors:
+Galatians 4:4 proclaims “…when the fullness of the time had come, God sent forth His Son…” Various theologians have expressed this “fullness of time” as the culmination of four geopolitical and societal factors:

 1. The Pax Romana — This made international travel relatively safe which meant missionaries could spread the Gospel more easily than at any prior time in history.